How to Stop Multi-Tasking and

 Your spaces support or distract you

-If your home and office do not create a background for your life that is supportive, you need to revise and use design wisdom of Feng Shui to help it–and you–flow better.
+If your home and office do not create a background for your life that is supportive, you need to revise and learn to make simple Shifts to better succeed at everything.

 Where to start?

 1 Start where you are and Breathe.
-One or two (I find 3 works best) few deep breaths will actually center you, pause your brain’s conflict center and expand your sense of time and ability.
+One or two (I find 3 works best) few belly breaths, through your nose, will center you, pause your brain’s conflict center and expand your sense of time and ability.

 2 Clear the space.
 Choose to clear one small space today…one counter space, one drawer, one table.
-Throw away anything that you haven’t used in 60 days, wipe the counter with fresh water and lemon and then stand back and smile.
+Throw away anything that you haven’t used in 60 days, wipe the counter with fresh water and lemon, perhaps a bit of lavender or citrus essential oil, then stand back and smile.

 Wishing you clarity and joy,